GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 Since Liquid comments are invisible to the generated website, we use it here to also add the content for the slides.
 The slides are meant to be shown using [HackMD](https://hackmd.io/team/nyTtT?nav=overview).

-In order to add content fto the slides we use the **$$$** tag within the liquid comment tags.
+In order to add content to the slides we use the **$$$** tag within the liquid comment tags.
 So, it would look something like this:

 <br/>